wallarm/product-documentation/docs/latest/installation/connectors/fastly.md

 To route traffic from Fastly to the Wallarm Node, you need to deploy a Fastly Compute service with the corresponding Wallarm logic:

-1. Contact sales@wallarm.com to get the Wallarm binary.
+1. Contact sales@wallarm.com to get the `Wallarm-API-security.tar.gz` Wallarm package.
 1. Go to **Fastly** UI → **Account** → **API tokens** → **Personal tokens** → **Create token**:

     * Type: Automation token